Paying inheritance tax late – late-payment interest must be added

-If you pay your inheritance tax after its due date, you must pay late-payment interest.
+If you pay your tax after its due date, you must pay late-payment interest in addition to the inheritance tax itself.
 Late-payment interest is also collected on any punitive tax increase.

-You can use the late-payment calculator to work out the exact amount of interest.
-Pay the late-payment interest together with the actual tax.
+You can use the interest calculator to work out the exact amount of late-payment interest

-If your inheritance tax payment is late, your tax summary will include a reminder
+If your payment is late, you get a payment reminder on your tax summary

-You will always receive a notification in your tax summary before we transfer your overdue taxes to the enforcement authorities.
+However, you will always be informed of it on the summary before this step is taken.
 The third reminder is sent two years after the due date of the first inheritance tax instalment.
-Late-payment interest is calculated on the unpaid instalments normally.
+However, late-payment interest on overdue instalments is calculated in the usual way.

-If your tax has already been transferred to the enforcement authorities, you must follow their instructions on how to pay.
-If the tax has been transferred to enforcement, the enforcement authorities collect an additional charge even if you pay the tax directly to the Tax Administration.
+If your tax has already been transferred to enforced recovery, you must follow the Enforcement Authority’s payment instructions.
+When an unpaid tax is undergoing recovery, the Enforcement Authority collects an additional charge even if you pay the tax directly to the Tax Administration’s bank account.